Anbranin/notes/regular_expressions.md

   `H<[1-6]>` matches `<h1>` or `<h2>` etc
   `[A-Z]` any single uppercase letter
   `[a-z]` any single lowercase letter.
-  Please note that a dash is only a metacharacter _within_ a character class, and when it is not the first letter in a character class.
+  - only a metacharacter within a character class when it is _not_ the first character.
 ### Negation: ^
   - `[^1-6]` matches any character that is NOT 1-6.
 It negates the list.
   Note that the caret within a character class means something entirely different than when it is outside.
-It is only special when it is immediately within a class's opening bracket, not within.
   - Common Gotcha: A negated character class is not "match unless there is the thing", it means "match anything that is not the thing".
 The difference is subtle.
+  - only carries this meaning within a character class when it is the first character.
+  - outside of a character class matches the beginning of line.
 ### Match any single character: .
-  - The dot matches any character, when it is outside of a character class.
+  - The dot matches any _single_ character
   Searching for a date `01.01.17` will include "01.01.17" and "01/01/17".
+  - Only meaningful _outside_ of a character class.
 ### Alternation: | "OR"
   - `Bob|Robert` matches _either_ "Bob" or "Robert."
 We can do `gr(e|a)y` like in
   our previous example, using parentheses to *constrain* the alternation.